-The recipient of the Business and Community Outreach Award has been at Towson University for less than eight years, and in that short time has been able to forge strong partnerships with the outside community in a manner that has earned him widespread respect both inside and outside Towson University.
-The awardee's efforts have been focused on benefitting K–12 students in Maryland, with a focus on Baltimore City, Baltimore County, Howard County and Prince Georges County Public School Systems.
+The recipient of the Business and Community Outreach Award has been at Towson University for less than eight years, and in that short time has been able to forge strong partnerships with the outside community in a manner that has earned her widespread respect both inside and outside Towson.
+The awardee's efforts have been focused on benefitting K-9 teachers and students in Maryland, with a focus on Baltimore City, Baltimore County, Howard County and Prince Georges County Public School Systems.

-He is the Co-PI on the BEST project which focuses on training and mentoring in-service middle and high school STEM teachers and providing educational outreach to their students.
-He is also Co-PI for the Project ASTRO program which is a collaboration between TU, the Maryland Science Center and the Space Telescope Science Institute and serves to link professional and amateur astronomers with K–9 teachers and students for inquiry-based activities in the classroom.
+Through her work as Co-PI for the Project ASTRO program she has forged partnerships between TU, the Maryland Science Center and the Space Telescope Science Institute and serves to link professional and amateur astronomers with K-9 teachers and students for inquiry-based activities in the classroom.

-Please join me in congratulating Dr. Rommel Miranda from the Department of Physics, Astronomy and Geosciences.
+Please join me in congratulating Dr. Jennifer Scott from the Department of Physics, Astronomy and Geosciences.

 The Jess and Mildred Fisher